RRoggia/java-reflect/src/main/java/com/rroggia/reflect/oracle/README.md

 The simplest way to get a `Class` instance.
 It works for objects (arrays included), enums and interfaces.

 ### The .class Syntax
-If the type is available but there is no instance then it is possible to obtain a Class by appending ".class" to the name of the type.
+If the type is available but there is no instance then it is possible to obtain a `Class` by appending `.class` to the name of the type.

+This is also the easiest way to obtain the `Class` for a primitive type.

+The `.class` syntax may be used to retrieve a `Class` corresponding to a multi-dimensional `array` of a given type.